MicrosoftDocs/windows-powershell-docs/docset/winserver2025-ps/failoverclusters/Repair-ClusterNameAccount.md

 ### -Domain

 Specifies the name of the domain in which to repair the cluster name account.
+This should be the fully qualified domain name (FQDN) of the domain that the cluster is in.

 ```yaml
 Type: String